idsc-frazzoli/vehiclecontrol_gt/README.md

 I) parameters_vector : contains the functions that create the parameters vector + parameters script that can be modified by user

-J) Run_simulation: Contains Files that runs simulations
+J) Run_simulation : Contains Files that run the simulations

 K) index_script: contains scripts about indexing of the different controllers

+L) old: folder that is going to be removed soon

 Compile_controllers.m With this file you can basically run every simulations created with the kynematic model of the gokart.
 You must set the configuration at the beginning of the file:

 NUM_Vehicles: 1,2,3 supported

 Compiled: yes or no. Yes to skip compilation phase (Controller must be already compiled)

 LEPunisher: yes or no. Cost function option: yes if we want to penalize the lateral error only if the gokart is on the left side of the centerline

 For 2 vehicles only:

 Condition: 'cen' and dec'. 'cen' means centralized controller (One controller for both), dec means decentralized controller (both agents have their own controller)

 Game: 'IBR', 'PG'.
 Iterated Best Response vs Potential Game.
 IBR is 'dec' only

 Alpha: yes or no. yes if you want consider in PG the following cost function: alpha1*J1+alpha2*J2+Jcol.
 Only available for 'cen' condition and 'PG'